Ha-Shiloaḥ: Editorial Style

 Although Ahad Ha’am believed Ha-Shiloaḥ should have been discontinued after his resignation, he still handed editorship to contributor Joseph Klausner.
 He was often considered a disciple of Ha’am, although he did not accept that characteristic.
 Klausner belonged to a younger generation of Zionist thinkers that was characterized by a desire to widen the scope of Jewish culture and Hebrew literature.
 His appointment as editor faced strong opposition as writers thought of him as too inexperienced, but Ha’am refused to hand the position to anyone else.
 Joseph Klausner assumed editorship of Ha-Shiloaḥ in 1903 and would remain as the journal’s editor until its final issue in 1926.

-Immediately after becoming editor, Joseph Klausner enacted significant changes that reflected the demands of the younger generation.
-He outlined these changes in the first issue of the “new” Ha-Shiloaḥ in January 1903 in an article titled “Megamatenu,” or “Our Mission.”
-Klausner stated that the character of Ha-Shiloaḥ will remain the same as the inner cognition of the Jewish people and that he will continue to fight against both enemies and friends that spoke in an “unworthy manner.”
-He also mentioned that particular attention would be paid to the younger generation who are not satisfied with the present situation of the Jewish people.
-Klausner’s goals were ultimately to bridge the gap between the young generation of Hebrew writers and the older generation of writers like Ahad Ha’am.
+Immediately after becoming editor, Joseph Klausner enacted significant changes that reflected the changing literary tastes of his time.
+He outlined these changes in the first issue of the rehabilitated magazine in January 1903 in an article titled “Megamatenu,” or “Our Mission.”
+Klausner stated that the character of Ha-Shiloaḥ will mirror the Jewish mindset and that he will continue to fight against both enemies and friends that spoke in an “unworthy manner.”
+He also mentioned that particular attention would be paid to the younger generation who were dissatisfied with the state of affairs of the Jewish people.
+Klausner’s goals were ultimately to bridge the gap between the Hebrew writers contemporary to him and the older generation of writers like Ahad Ha’am.